Private Clarence Sydney Baxter

 FAMILY LIFE

-Clarence Sydney Baxter was born in 1893 at Milton, the son of William Robert Baxter & Mary Jean (Thomas) Baxter.
-Clarence was one of 6 children.
+Clarence Sydney Baxter (known as Jack) was born in 1893 at Milton, the son of William Robert Baxter & Mary Jean (Thomas) Baxter.
+Jack was one of 6 children.
 His father, William Baxter, had been born in Murwillumbah in 1866, married Mary Jean Thomas and returned to Murwillumbah to raise their family in the district.
-Clarence was brother to Cecil William Baxter.
+Jack was brother to Cecil William Baxter.
 Unfortunately, Cecil was killed in action in Belgium on 13th August 1917

 Australia’s involvement in the First World War began when Britain and Germany went to war on 4 August 1914, and both Prime Minister Joseph Cook and Opposition Leader Andrew Fisher pledged full support for Britain.
 Britain was Australia’s closet ally, best trading partner and the source of most of Australia’s immigrants.
 The outbreak of war was greeted in Australia, as in many other places, with great enthusiasm.